mcharouk/aws/Certification/genAIDeveloper.md

 * Bedrock has a intelligent prompt routing feature
 * Amazon Bedrock evaluations
   * measure foundation models performance agains your dataset
+  * Human evaluation
+    * uses Cognito User Pool to manage human task force
+    * can use a work group from GroundTruth as well, but don't need to create a job in this service, just select the work group

 ## Resource utilization